Cisco890/command-line-clue/game/notebook.md

 Entré a cottage y voy al cellar, no habia nada.
 Fui a living room, no había nada. fui a mansion, me movi al garden,  fui a greenhouse, no habia nada.
 Fui a library, no habia nada.
 Fui a Study, no habia nada.
 Voy a revisar todo otra vez pq no he encontrado ni el arma ni el culpable.
+Quedan dos sospechosos: The Clockmaker y The Tailor; de igual manera quedan dos armas: kitchen Knife y Silver Watch, por lo que llegué a la siguiente conclusión: El asesinato fue hecho por dos personas que se pusieron de acuerdo para llevarlo a cabo, The Clockmaker utilizó el Silver Watch y The Tailor utilizó el Kitchen Knife.

 Location of the crime is THE DOCK - the room must have been empty when it happened...